The Manuscript Found in Saragossa: Film, television and theatre

 In 1965, director Wojciech Has adapted the novel into a Polish-language black-and-white film The Saragossa Manuscript (Polish title: Rękopis znaleziony w Saragossie), starring Zbigniew Cybulski.
 The film was released in a full-length Polish version (180 minutes) and in shortened versions in other countries (152 minutes in the United States, and 125 in the United Kingdom).

-The film was admired by many 1960s counterculture figures, notably Grateful Dead guitarist Jerry Garcia, who financed a complete print, as well as Martin Scorsese, Francis Ford Coppola, and Luis Buñuel.
+The film was admired by many 1960s counterculture artists, notably Grateful Dead guitarist Jerry Garcia, who financed a complete print, as well as mainstream figures such as Martin Scorsese, Francis Ford Coppola, and Luis Buñuel.
 Neil Gaiman has referenced the book and film, in passing, in at least three different works.
 The film was shot near Częstochowa and in Wrocław, Poland.
 A detailed outline of the movie's plot is available online.

 In 1973, the novel was adapted into a television mini-series in France, under the title "La Duchesse d'Avila", with Jean Blaise as Van Worden.